whiteribbonalliance/dashboard-front/README.md

 ## Translations

 The title and subtext are retrieved as part of translated texts based on the current language.
-Translations are generated in the back-end, `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
+Translations can be generated in the back-end script, `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
 Read the `Translations` section in the back-end `README.md` for more information.